Kordah-Retsu/Kordah-Retsu/README.md

 - 👋 Hi, I’m @Kordah-Retsu
-- -👨‍💻C, C++, Python, JavaScript, SQL, Flutter, Blender, Figma.
+- -👨‍💻C, C++, HTML, Python, JavaScript, React, Django SQL, Flutter, Blender, Figma.
 - 👀 I’m interested in technology, cars, space exploration, nerdy stuff and music.
-- 🌱 I’m currently learning backend with Django and Node JS.
 - 💞️ I’m looking to collaborate on any projects you are ready to put me on
 - 📫 How to reach me +233542986100, retsukodjo@gmail.com.
 <!---